MatthewWid/Whirl/README.md

 <p align="center"><img src="./doc/logo/logo_text.png" alt="drawing" width="50%" /></p>

-<p align="center"><b>MobSin is a powerful, lightweight and extensible 2D game engine written in Javascript.</b></p>
+<p align="center"><b>Whirl is a powerful, lightweight and extensible 2D game engine written in Javascript.</b></p>

 <p align="center"><sup><i>This project is still a work in progress and has not yet reached completion.<br>Everything is subject to change.</i></sup></p>

 # Features

-**MobSin**'s aim is to allow you to to quickly and easily create games in the browser; allowing you to create, extend and import game objects and plugins, making its functionality highly extendable outside of its many already included core features.
+**Whirl**'s aim is to allow you to to quickly and easily create games in the browser; allowing you to create, extend and import game objects and plugins, making its functionality highly extendable outside of its many already included core features.

-Some features offered by the **MobSin** game engine are:
+Some features offered by the **Whirl** game engine are:

 * A **dynamic custom events system** that allows for the creation and broadcasting of events across game objects.
 * A **child-parent tree architecture** of game objects that allows you to easily organise your game world into a simple hierarchy.